ahmedshakill/bash-script-runner/ReadMe.md

 ## Usage

 1. Open any file containing bash commands
-2. Click on the ▶️ button next to any command to run it
+2. Excercise CTRL+ENTER next to any command to run it
 3. Commands will be executed in a terminal (existing or new)

 ## Extension Settings